ElBrewster/Phasmophobic-Traveler/README.md

     * [LinkedIn](https://www.linkedin.com/in/el-brewster-9817b0255/)

 ### `Learning Goals:`
-1. To use OOP to drive the design of the application and the code
+1. Use OOP to drive the design of the application and the code
 2. Work with an API to send and receive data
-3. Solidify the code review process
+3. Solidify the code review process using TDD
 4. Create a robust test suite that thoroughly tests all functionality of a client-side application

 ### `Technology Used:`
 The HTML, CSS/SCSS, and JavaScript for this application was written in VS Code and pushed into GitHub.
-NPM packages glide.js and day.js, Mocha and Chai, the fetch API.
+I also used NPM packages glide.js and day.js, did TDD through Mocha and Chai, and implemented the fetch API.

-## `Resources/Mentions:`
+## `Resources & Mentions:`
 I was thinking about this color scheme article, in particular the iridescent palette in the "Sequential data" section and the second panel in "Sequential schemes": https://cran.r-project.org/web/packages/khroma/vignettes/tol.html